For many people, especially gamers, a 60% keyboard is the perfect combination of size, function, and aesthetics.

 On the downside, it’s harder to carry this keyboard places without a dedicated safe space since the keycaps are so exposed.
 And possible dust could get under the keycaps more easily, just as easily as it is to clean.

-You can find the DK63 on Amazon through this link for a competitive price.
+You can find the DK61 on Amazon for a competitive price.

 3. Royal Kludge RK61 60% Mechanical Keyboard